EliasGaliounas/BatteryDevBBoxx/README.md

 ## Usage
 * The data can be retrieved from the [challenge repo](https://github.com/BatteryDEV/Field-Data-Challenge-Template-Public#data-files).
+* It is essential to have the data already downloaded to run the code.
+The code doesn't include downloading functionality.
+The 4 csv files (devices1.csv, devices2.csv, devices3.csv, devices4.csv) must be placed in the data directory
-* The [notebooks](https://github.com/EliasGaliounas/BatteryDevBBoxx/tree/main/notebooks) folder contains all the Jupyter Notebooks used during the event to process the data.
+* The [notebooks](https://github.com/BatteryDEV/dev22-team-eemnv/tree/main/notebooks) folder contains all the Jupyter Notebooks used during the event to process the data.
-* To launch the dashboard run the notebook [1.Dataload.ipynb](https://github.com/EliasGaliounas/BatteryDevBBoxx/blob/etienne_exploration/dashboard/1.Dataload.ipynb) notebook, followed by [2.Dashboard_full_t22.ipynb](https://github.com/EliasGaliounas/BatteryDevBBoxx/blob/etienne_exploration/dashboard/2.Dashboard_full_t22.ipynb).
-You will then be able to launch the dashboard localy from the generated link.
+* To launch the dashboard run the notebook [Dashboard_full_t22.ipynb](https://github.com/BatteryDEV/dev22-team-eemnv/blob/main/notebooks/Dashboard_full_t22.ipynb).
+You will then be able to launch the dashboard localy from the generated link (it will appear at the end of the notebook)

 <img src="images/dashboard_snip.png"/>